 Independent audit’s assessment of the adequacy of internal controls involves a process of understanding, documenting, evaluating and testing the internal control systems in place at all levels of the organisational structure.

-Presently, the Board of Directors does not believe that TNB’s size, internal organization and nature, scope and complexity warrants the need for a separate Nomination Committee.
-The Board of Directors, as a collective, absorbs the nomination responsibilities and has identified Mr. Lauritzen as lead.
+Presently, the Board of Directors does not believe that TNB’s size, internal organization and nature, scope and complexity of operations warrants the need for a separate Nomination Committee.
+The Board of Directors, as a collective, reserves the nomination responsibilities.

 TNB’s Board of Directors reviews the Remuneration Policy on an annual basis to ensure that it remains suitable, relevant to the bank’s business locally, and meets TNB’s obligations to manage potential risks posed.